8 Tips for Feeding Your Baby While Sick

 One great resource I have found as a breastfeeding mom is Kellymom.
 This website shares a lot of topics I have only begun to explore on my blog, and I want to share them with you.

-One topic that is covered very well, in which medications are safe to take while breastfeeding.
+One topic that is covered very well, is the medications that are safe to take while breastfeeding.
 I have accessed this resource many times while breastfeeding and I have always felt confident with the answers.

 Breastfeeding while sick and milk supply